peoray/pristine/README.md

 How to run the app locally:

+1. Clone the repo: `git clone https://github.com/peoray/pristine.git`

 1. Run <code> npm install </code> to install all needed dependencies

+1. Look at `.env.example` file and add the necessary variables

-1. Then start the server using `node app.js`
+1. Then start the server using `npm run dev`

 1. Navigate to your browser <code> http://localhost:3000/ </code> to view the app